-Like every other profession, the salary of a web developer increases with experience.
-According to Payscale, a senior web developer makes $73,000, which is a 30 percent boost from what entry-level web developers make.
+Like every other profession, the average web programmer salary increases with experience.
+According to PayScale, a senior web developer makes $72,000, which is a 30 percent boost from what entry-level web developers make.

 |Experience Level||10th Percentile Salary||Median Salary||90th Percentile Salary|